Type 2 Diabetes Risk Factors

 What Risk Factors Do You Have?

-But in order to develop insulin resistance (an inability for your body to use insulin as it should) and type 2 diabetes, you must also have a genetic abnormality.
+But in order to develop insulin resistance and type 2 diabetes, you must also have a genetic abnormality.
 Along the same lines, some people with type 2 don’t produce enough insulin; that is also due to a genetic abnormality.

 That is, not everyone can develop type 2 diabetes.
 Additionally, not everyone with a genetic abnormality will develop type 2 diabetes; these risk factors and lifestyle choices influence the development.